Does Texas allow cash-out refinancing?

 Pros and cons: Texas cash-out refinance

-Benefits of a Texas cash-out refinance
+Pros of a Texas Cash-Out Refinance:

 Texas cash-out refinance alternatives